johndoex1/NetRay/readme.md

 -   Json file

-        The network need to be captured at a central point between the servers and the endpoints.
+        The network needs to be captured at a central point between the servers and the endpoints.
         The Pcap need to be parsed with a tool that can decrypt kerberos on to Json format.
         As an example, Tshark can parse and decrypt pcap.
         TSHARK_BIN_PATH -r PCAP_PATH -K KEYTAB_PATH -T json kerberos > OUTPUT_JSON_PATH

 	There are other tools that can be used, for an example - microsoft network monitor.

 -   Keytab file

     The keytab is used to detect Silver Ticket attack.
     The keytab needs to contain keys of the relevant services from the time of capture.